-We’ve already learned that, on the shared Ethernet segments, the switch with the best path to reach the root switch is placed in forwarding state.
-That switch is called the designated switch and its port is known as the designated port.
-In order to avoid loops, the non-designated port on the other end of the link is placed in blocking state.
+We’ve already learned that with Spanning Tree Protocol (STP) on the shared Ethernet segments, the switch with the best path to reach the root switch is placed in a forwarding state.
+That switch is called the designated switch and its ports are known as the designated ports.
+In order to avoid loops, the non-designated port on the other end of the link is placed in a blocking state.

 The designated switch is determined based on the following criteria:

-- the switch with the lowest cost to reach the root becomes the designated switch on that link.
+- The switch with the lowest root path cost becomes the designated switch on that link.

-- in case of a tie, the switch with the lowest BID becomes the designated switch.
+- In case of a root path cost tie, the switch with the lowest Bridge ID (BID) becomes the designated switch.

 Consider the following example:

-SW1 has the lowest BID and has been selected as the root switch.
-SW2 and SW3 have then determined their own root port to reach the root switch.
-On the shared network segment between SW2 and SW3 a designated port needs to be selected.
-Because SW3 has the lower cost to reach the root switch (4<19), its Fa0/2 port will be the designated port for the segment.
-The Fa0/2 port on SW2 will be placed in blocking state.
+SW1 has the lowest BID and has been selected as the root bridge or switch.
+SW2 and SW3 have then determined their own root port based on the lowest port cost.
+On the shared network segment between SW2 and SW3, a spanning tree designated port needs to be selected.

 Since SW3 has a lower cost to reach the root switch (4<19), its Fa0/2 port will be the spanning tree designated port for the segment.
 The Fa0/2 switch port on SW2 will be placed in a blocking state.